tassosant/RPG_game/README.md

 2. It is able to create some items(weapons and armor) and some heroes **(Mage, Ranger, Warrior, Rogue)**.

-3. The heroes can equip armor or weapon and they can damage an opponent.
+3. The heroes can equip armor or weapon and can damage an opponent.
 Unfortunately, there is no HP attribute yet.

 4. The heroes have three attributes(strength, dexterity and intelligence).